Presidency of Benigno Aquino III: Health

 Despite the possibility of excommunication from the Catholic Church, Aquino upheld his position on distributing contraceptives to Filipino couples.
 In January 2013, Aquino signed the Reproductive Health Bill which funds contraceptives for poor individuals; the law has been challenged in the Philippine Supreme Court.

+The Aquino administration, through health secretary Janette Garin, launched a school-based dengue immunization program in April 2016.
+About one million Grade 4 pupils from three regions began to be immunized with Sanofi Pasteur's CYD-TDV (Dengvaxia), the world's first dengue vaccine, less than four months after the Philippines approved the sale of the vaccine.
+A controversy emerged in 2017 after the vaccine was found to increase the risk of disease severity for some people who had received it.

 Infrastructure

 Throughout his presidency, Aquino promoted a larger private sector role in infrastructure development in the Philippines to hasten the financing, construction and operation of key infrastructure projects such as expressways, airports, and railways that would spur economic activity and growth.
 On September 9, 2010, Aquino signed an executive order reorganizing the Build, Operate and Transfer (BOT) Center into the Public-Private Partnership Center, which was tasked to facilitate, coordinate and monitor all public-private partnership (PPP) projects, build-operate-transfer scheme projects, and private sector participation projects.

 The Muntinlupa-Cavite Expressway was the first PPP project approved by the Aquino administration, with Ayala Corporation winning the concession to build and operate the P2.2 billion four-kilometer toll road on December 16, 2011.
 After delays in the acquisition of right-of-way, construction began in May 2013 and the expressway opened on July 24.

 Several other PPP projects were also either approved, constructed or completed during the Aquino administration: